micamash/iron-maiden-fan-page/README.md

 ### What I learned

 This is an Iron Maiden fan website created for an HTML/CSS exercise during my time in coding bootcamp.
 I created it from scratch based on the requirements of the assignment.
-I am actively adding to this website as I learn.
+I am actively adding to this website as I continue to learn.

 ### Continued development